mattcanty/blog/content/blog/2020-11-17-accessing-nest-thermostat-with-go/index.md

   Management API** scopes.
 - Page 3 & 4: Continue until complete

-After finishing the form, make sure to capture the client secret.
-You will need this in your code and it cannot be retrieved later.
+After finishing the form, click on the new client to edit it again.
+This time there is a page with the client ID and client secret.
+At this point you should also add `localhost:8080` to the Authorised Redirect URLs.

 ### Create Nest Project